microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 ### Worst-Case Complexity Analysis

-*Feel free to skip this section.* For now, we assume that every list resembles a (2,3)-tree and thus has at most 3 children.
+*Feel free to skip the sections on algorithmic complexities.* For now, we assume that every list resembles a (2,3)-tree and thus has at most 3 children.

 To maximize query-time, we have a look at a document that has $\mathcal{O}(\mathrm{log} N)$ many nested bracket pairs: